matn7/Google-Platform-Notes/flashcard/Kubernetes.md

 setup to adapt to changes in the cluster and applications.

-17. NEW SECTION - RESOURCE MANAGEMENT
+NEW SECTION - RESOURCE MANAGEMENT.

 1) What is Resource Management in Kubernetes and Why is it Important?
 Answer: Resource management in Kubernetes involves allocating and managing computational resources like CPU and memory for Pods and containers.
 It's essential for ensuring efficient use of hardware resources, maintaining application performance, and avoiding resource contention between applications.
 Proper resource management helps in maximizing the efficiency and